ajaygtm/Moneyballing-Bank-Marketing/README.md

 ## Model Comparision

+Since, the test accuracy cannot be used as a sole indicator of the model performance in case of imbalanced dataset, metrics like **AUC**, **F1-Score** and **Confusion Matrix** are used for comparing the models prediction efficiency.

 Table             | Logistic | RF | SVM | XGBoost
 -----------       | -----    |----| ----| -------
 **AUC**           | 0.7031   | 0.7108| 0.6978| 0.7115